JwanMardini/WebProject/README.md

-Assignment: Web Shop for Computer Books (HTML & CSS Only)\n Technologies to Use:\n
+Assignment: Web Shop for Computer Books (HTML & CSS Only)

+Technologies to Use:

  *HTML

  *CSS